 Our Garden Education

-Our garden is home to an array of vegetables, flowers, and beneficial insects, and we engage in many fun and creative activities, such as:
+Our school garden is home to a variety of vegetables, flowers, and beneficial insects, and we enjoy many fun, creative activities, such as:

 - Garden Ice Cream Sale made from our harvest